-The most common symptom is inner elbow pain and/or pain in the inside of the elbow and/or the forearm, but feelings of stiffness, weakness and/or tingling may also occur.
+The most common symptom is inner elbow pain and/or pain in the inside of the forearm, but feelings of stiffness, weakness and/or tingling may also occur.
 Pain and tenderness are usually felt on the inner side of the elbow, but may also spread to the forearm and wrist.